-In fourth grade, I attracted a particularly nasty bully.
+In the fourth grade, I attracted a nasty bully.

-Sometimes, before class, he’d stop by my desk and slap me across the cheek.
+Sometimes, before class, he’d stop by my desk, smile, then slap me across the cheek.
 My response was always to clam up, and he always got away with it.

 An important detail here is that the bully was much smaller than me, at least by a foot.
 But I was a friendly, awkward giant and absolutely never stood up for myself.
 He knew this about me because we were best friends in first grade.
 I used to spend the night at his house and, on one occasion, we stayed up late and danced to the Macarena.
 It was new and cool then.

 Then one day he jumped on my back during a basketball game.
-He screamed over my shoulder and said he wanted the ball.
+He screamed at me and said he wanted the ball.
 So I gave him the ball by smacking him in the mouth with it.
-It was an accident.
-But it must’ve hurt; he jumped off my back and responded in a way that I still remember vividly: he clenched his teeth, stomped his foot on the ground, gave a pained ugh! and walked away.
+I told him it was an accident but it wasn’t.
+He jumped off my back and responded in a way that I still remember clearly: he clenched his teeth and shrieked like a bird before he turned and stomped away.

 He didn’t pick on my anymore after that.

 We went through eight more years of school together after the bullying phase, but things were different then.
-Sometimes I wished we could go back to first grade when we were friends.
-But he became a basketball star and I became a musician and our worlds never met again.
+Sometimes I wished we could go back to first grade and be friends again.
+But he became a basketball star and I spent all my time playing music and our worlds never met again.